jizhihang/pandora/README.md

 ```

 ### Run the extraction task ###
-After you finished with the configuration you can now run the extraction task just by running the following command in the terminal window,
+After you finished with the configuration you can now run the extraction task just by running the following command in the terminal window.

 ```
 #!linux